 We finally arrived in Dublin, Ireland on a gorgeous sunny day, to explore the bustling Grafton street before heading over to the Guinness Storehouse.
 Now, I like Guinness but, in memory for a friend that I lost a few years ago, I don’t drink outside of St. Patricks Day, but it was great to take the tour and learn about the process!
 I attended the “Guinness Academy”, where they teach you to pull the perfect pint.
 Our teacher said I poured the best pint she’d seen all day ( I don’t care if it was a lie, it made my day haha).
 After a long day of travel & seasickness, I was ready to crash at our hotel for the night.

 The following day we met up with our (gorgeous) tour guide who took us around some highlights of Dublin.
 Starting at the stunning St. Patrick’s Cathedral, I lit a candle for my Memé, sat on a pew and took in the beauty.
+She went to Ireland when she was younger and said she had the best time.
 We continued to drive through Dublin discussing the sites, its history, and their country’s war for independence.

 I don’t drink very often, but when I do I have a great time…tonight was no different.
 The tour group hit Temple Bar district for a pub crawl, where we sang along with the band, were taught how to do a traditional Irish jig, and whiskey shots were flowing.
 A group of us broke off from our tour and I somehow hijacked another tour group’s pub crawl, where we tricked them into including us with free shots/drinks which kept the fun moving to the next bar where I ended up meeting “this handsome, charismatic Irish madman who proposed to me instantly….”, we pushed through to 2 other pubs where we danced to our heart’s content before calling it a night.